 One big exception to this rule is if you receive a targeted offer that does not include this language.
 In that case, you can get the bonus again.

 While American Express does limit you to one intro bonus per product, each of their American Express Platinum cards is considered a different product.
 Currently American Express issues four different personal Platinum cards and one business Platinum card.
 The personal cards are: The Platinum Card® from American Express, The Platinum Card® from American Express Exclusively for Morgan Stanley, Platinum Card® from American Express for Ameriprise Financial & the Platinum Card® from American Express Exclusively for Mercedes-Benz.

 You can get the bonus on each one of these cards one time each.

 Targeted Offers Without “Once Per Lifetime” Language

 American Express often sends out targeted offers to customers.
 While many of these offers do have the “once per lifetime” restrictions, some do not.
 If you receive a targeted intro offer from American Express, it is a good idea to check the terms carefully to see if this language is there.
 If not, you should be able to get the bonus even if you have had the product before.
 This applies to both personal and business card offers.

 Personal and Business Cards – Same Brand

 American Express treats personal and business cards as separate entities, so it may be possible to get the bonus on one even if you have the other.
-For example, if you recently signed up for the Starwood Preferred Guest personal card, you can get the sign-up bonus again by signing up for the SPG business card. (*As long as you qualify based on the churning rules mentioned above.)
+For example, if you recently applied for the Starwood Preferred Guest personal card, you can get the welcome bonus again by applying for the SPG business card. (*As long as you qualify based on the churning rules mentioned above.)